coreui/coreui/docs/content/components/offcanvas.md

 ### Offcanvas components

-Below is an offcanvas example that is shown by default (via `.show` on `.offcanvas`).
-Offcanvas includes support for a header with a close button and an optional body class for some initial `padding`.
-We suggest that you include offcanvas headers with dismiss actions whenever possible, or provide an explicit dismiss action.
+Below is a default offcanvas example (via `.show` on `.offcanvas`).
+Offcanvas supports a header with a close button and an optional body class for initial `padding`.
+We recommend including offcanvas headers with dismiss actions whenever possible, or providing an explicit dismiss action.

 {{< example class="docs-example-offcanvas p-0 bg-light overflow-hidden" >}}
 <div class="offcanvas offcanvas-start show" tabindex="-1" id="offcanvas" aria-labelledby="offcanvasLabel">